flxholle/ForensicEye/README.md

 <div align="right">(<a href="#top">back to top</a>)</div>

 ## License

-Distributed under the Apache License 2.0.
+Distributed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
 See `LICENSE.txt` for more information.

 <div align="right">(<a href="#top">back to top</a>)</div>